Welcome to SSAT Test Prep

 Accel Learning offers SSAT Test Prep Classes for students in Grades 3 to 11 .

 No Registration fees and no Contract.
 Pay as you go.
-Only $180/month (4 weeks).
-All inclusive fees for one hour of class each week.
+Only $400/month (4 weeks).
+All inclusive fees for two hours of class each week.

 Join our SSAT Test Prep classes and raise your test scores now.